 Understanding the principles of Ayurveda allows us to apply these principles to many aspects of our lives.
-Lets take a look at the implications of Ayurveda on the practice of Yoga.
+Let us take a look at the implications of Ayurveda on the practice of Yoga.

-In order to understand how the principles of Ayurveda affect our practice of Hatha Yoga we must first understand the energetics of movement.
-All movement/activity is by nature rajasic and heating to the body.
+In order to understand how the principles of Ayurveda affect our practice of Hatha Yoga we must first understand the energies of movement.
+All movement and activity is, by its very nature, rajasic and heating to the body.
 Yet, some movements are more heating and others are less so.
 Likewise, some movements are more rajasic and others are less so.
-Those, which are less so can also be said to encourage greater sattva.
-Generally speaking the slower the movement the less rajasic and the less warming to the body and mind.
-The faster the movement the more rajasic and the more heating.
-In this context Hatha Yoga along with other disciplines like tai-chi are inherently less rajasic than say, jogging or aerobics.
+Those which are less so can also be said to encourage greater Sattva.
+Generally speaking, the slower the movement the less rajasic and the less warming to the body and mind.
+The faster the movement, the more rajasic and the more heating.
+In this context, Hatha Yoga, along with other disciplines like tai-chi, is inherently less rajasic than jogging or aerobics, for example.
 It can also be said that any form of movement practiced with great awareness is more sattvic.
 Those that are practiced with distraction or less attentiveness are more rajasic.
 Thus one way to enhance our experience of Yoga is to practice slowly and with greater awareness of how we are feeling and what our breath is like.
 To practice yoga without awareness is to invite injury; to practice with awareness is to invite learning about us.

-Can any movement be purely sattvic?
-This is questionable.
+It is questionable if any movement can be purely sattvic.
 The inherent nature of movement is rajasic, as rajas is the principal of energy and movement requires energy.
-Hence, the sattvic qualities of one's nature is most advanced in meditation where one can find silence and stillness and become pure awareness.
+Hence, the sattvic qualities of one's nature are most advanced in meditation where one can find silence and stillness and become pure awareness.

-Taking the principles of movement into account we can begin to see that people of vata constitution or imbalance are most supported by a yoga practice which is calming, quieting and yet warming.
-People of pitta nature or imbalance are most supported by a yoga practice, which is calming, quieting and less heating.
-And, people of kapha nature are most supported by a yoga practice, which is stimulating and warming.
+Taking the principles of movement into account we can begin to see that people of vata constitution or imbalance are most supported by a yoga practice which is calming, quieting, and yet warming.
+People of pitta nature or imbalance are most supported by a yoga practice which is calming, quieting and less heating.
+People of kapha nature are most supported by a yoga practice which is stimulating and warming.
 Each individual has different needs.
 To practice in a way that does not support you is to invite greater imbalance and the related consequences.

-When designing a yoga practice for yourself the influence of the season, your age and the time of day are not as important as your overall vikruti or imbalance.
+The influence of the season, your age, and the time of day are not as important as your overall vikruti—imbalance--when designing a yoga practice for yourself.
 These should be seen as the factors that modify your practice but not the factors that create it.
 Your vikruti is, in fact, the single most important determinant of your entire lifestyle regime.
 It is even more important than your constitution!
-When you are in near perfect balance you can create a program based almost entirely on your constitution, the seasons and time of day as the most important determinants.
+When you are in near perfect balance you can create a program based almost entirely on your constitution, the seasons, and time of day as the most important determinants.
 This program will help you to stay in balance.

 In Ayurveda it is understood that at different times of our lives different doshas play a greater role.
 This is a part of the natural fluctuation of these forces.
 It is said that when we are born our bodies and minds are more affected by kapha and that this is true until puberty.
 During this time our bodies are growing at a rapid rate requiring a greater influence of the earth element.
-Hence during this time in our lives, regardless of our constitution, kapha is likely to be increased unless we take measures to balance it.
-From puberty until around our retirement years the influence of pitta increases.
+Hence, during this time in our lives, kapha is likely to be increased, regardless of our constitution, unless we take measures to balance it.
+From puberty until around our retirement years, the influence of pitta increases.
 This is because these are our years of greatest productivity requiring a greater influence of fire.
-The later years, post - retirement are the time of our lives most dominated by Vata.
+The later years after retirement are the time of our lives most dominated by Vata.
 This is a time of reflection and the influence of ether increases.
-During each of these periods we must pay attention to the effect our age has on us and modify our practice appropriately.
+During each of these periods, we must pay attention to the effect our age has on us and modify our practice appropriately.
 In this sense, when we are young, our bodies can better tolerate the more aggressive styles of yoga.
 As we age we need to practice more calming asanas.

 The seasons also affect a healthy practice.
 Remember that like increases like.
 Hence the season of cold dampness increases kapha.
-The season of warm weather increases pitta and the season of cool dryness increases vata, as does the windy season.
-In different parts of the country these take place at different times and hence placing the names of traditional seasons upon them can be confusing.
+The season of warm weather increases pitta.
+Both the windy season and the season of cool dryness increase vata.
+In different parts of the country these take place at different times, and hence placing the names of traditional seasons upon them can be confusing.

 Finally, the time of day we practice will affect the balance of the doshas.
-Kapha naturally increases within us during the hours of 6:00 until 10:00 in the morning and evening.
+Kapha naturally increases within us during the hours of 6:00 until 10:00 in both the morning and evening.
 This is the time when we are moving slowly in the morning and slowing down toward the end of the day.
-Pitta naturally increases between the hours of 10:00 and 2:00 a.m. and p.m.
+Pitta naturally increases between the hours of 10:00 a.m. and 2:00 p.m.
 This is the time the digestive fire is at its height, and in the day times parallels the movement of the sun to its peak.
-Vata naturally increases within us between 2:00 and 6:00 a.m. and p.m.
+Vata naturally increases within us between 2:00 a.m. and 6:00 p.m.
 This is a time of transition from night to day and back again.

 Putting this into examples: Let's say you are of a vata nature or imbalance (vata is the most common imbalance), it is the cool dry or windy season, and you are 67 years old practicing Yoga at 5:00 a.m.
 Your health would be best served practicing a routine to balance vata (vata routine described later).
 Suppose you are of pitta nature and of vata imbalance.
 Practice a regimen that will balance vata first.
 Then modify it later so that it does not aggravate Pitta.
 As you are balancing Vata you may modify your program so that is it warm but not extremely heating.
 With this in mind let's take a look at some yoga asanas.